mrcj101111/airport-CRUD-app/README.md

     npm install

 Create a databse on your machine called _airport_.
+Be sure to make your username _postgres_ and your password, _password_ when setting up the database.